Into the Wild

 More often than not we tend to rely on our phones gps and inbuilt maps for navigation purposes.
 Although these tools are incredibly useful at times they should not be solely relied upon.

-We'll focus on some good old fashioned (and reliable) Map and Compass navigation.
+Todays focus on some good old fashioned (and reliable) Map and Compass navigation adding to the basic understanding learnt on the previous day.

 Map types, pros and cons